sony/nnabla/doc/python/tutorial/debugging.rst

 You can also find
 `TimeProfiler <http://43.196.179.83:8000/build-doc/doc/html/python/api/utils/debug_utils.html#nnabla.utils.inspection.profile.TimeProfiler>`__
-to profile, but it is more fine-grained in measureing execution time.
+to profile, but it is more fine-grained in measuring execution time.

 With TimeProfiler, you can put a callback function to the forward and/or backward method in the training loop.